© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Long barrow, three bell barrows, fancy barrow and a linear earthwork 800m north of Maiden Castle is a scheduled monument protected by Historic England under reference 1015783.
 View the official record →

-This ancient monument in Dorset comprises a Bronze Age barrow cemetery situated approximately 800 metres north of Maiden Castle.
+This site is a complex of Neolithic and Bronze Age funerary monuments located approximately 800 metres north of Maiden Castle in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015783.

 Long barrow, three bell barrows, fancy barrow and a linear earthwork 800m north of Maiden Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015783.